 Our second recipe from Blue Chair Cooks also showcases our plum jam, bringing with it a warming burst of summer.
-Try it as a delicious addition to a hearty winter meal!
+Try it as a delicious addition to a hearty spring meal!

 BEET SOUP WITH PLUMS & CORIANDER YOGURT